canjs/can-stache/docs/helpers/let.md

 Allows to create a variable local to the template multiple times.

-The following creates `name` helper two times, a different value is referenced each time.
+The following creates `name` variable two times, a different value is referenced each time.

 ```html
 <script type="module">